The following is a fact sheet from the Institute for Middle East Understanding (IMEU)

 THE FIRST INTIFADA (1987-1993)

 - During the First Intifada, or uprising, against Israeli occupation, Israeli soldiers use brutal force to repress the mostly unarmed popular rebellion.
-Then-Defense Minister Yitzhak Rabin implements the infamous “broken bones” policy, ordering security forces to break the limbs of rock throwing Palestinians and other demonstrators.
+Then-Defense Minister Yitzhak Rabin implements the infamous “broken bones” policy, to break the limbs of rock throwing Palestinians and other demonstrators.